superstarlifter/doc/docs/how_to/data.md

 ## Setting data types
-The type of data can determine how it interacts within the StarLifter system.
-For instance, a column set as a date type can utilize the date filter and date rollup functionality.
-Data defined as an integer or whole number can be aggregated and totaled up at the bottom of the grid.
-General data is not aggregated and is treated a simple text.
+The type of data can determine how you interact with the data in the StarLifter system.
+For example, date types allow you to filter and rollup by date.
+Setting the right data type will ensure you are getting the correct functionatly from your data.

 ## How to set a data type
 How-to video link - https://youtu.be/P4LC7HkmHIc